contentstack/live-preview-sdk/docs/live-preview-configs.md

 }
 ```

-Pass the `clientUrlParams` object if you need to modify the URL.
+Pass the `clientUrlParams` object only if you need to modify the URL.
 ​

 ### `stackSdk`

 The `stackSdk` object represents the `Stack` class that we get by executing the `Contentstack.Stack()` method.
-It is required for Client-Side Rendering (CSR) as we need to inject the live preview hash and content type UID into the Stack class.
+It is required for Client-Side Rendering (CSR) as we need to inject the Live Preview hash and content type UID into the Stack class.

 ## `onEntryChange()`